BuddyForms/BuddyForms-WooCommerce-Form-Elements/readme.txt

  == Installation ==

-You can download and install BuddyForms WooCommerce Form Elements using the built in WordPress plugin installer.
+You can download and install BuddyForms WooCommerce Form Elements by using the built in WordPress plugin installer.
 If you download BuddyForms WooCommerce Form Elements manually, make sure it is uploaded to "/wp-content/plugins/".

  == Frequently Asked Questions ==